ericfernandesferreira/slackbuilds/README.txt

-are made using/for Slackware 14.2
+Are made using/for Slackware64 Current
-highly recommended install "audio package" before any slackbuild.
+Highly recommended install "audio package" before any slackbuild.

 -----------------------------------------------------
-First install QT5 package and your dependencies.

-List of programs are using QT5 to build: audacious citra imagewriter obs-studio qbittorent simplescreenrecorder smplayer
+List of programs are not working at the moment (2024-08-31)

+anydesk/pangox-compat
+games/vkquake - problem with shaders
+games/vkquake2 - problem with shaders
+goverlay/replaysorcery
+obs-studio